Entree3k/Edition-Manager/README.md

 token = xxxxxxxxxxxxxxxxxxxx
 # Specify libraries to skip, format should be LibraryName1;LibraryName2;LibraryName3, leave empty if no libraries need to be skipped
 skip_libraries = Cloud Movie;Concert
-# Language setting, 'zh' for Chinese, 'en' for English
+# Language setting, zh for Chinese, en for English
 language = en

 [modules]